prashanthbomma/DesignPatterns/README.md

 4. Strategy Pattern -
    The strategy pattern (also known as the policy pattern) is a behavioral software design pattern that enables selecting an algorithm at runtime.

+5. Template Method Pattern -
+   The Template method pattern defines an algorithm as skeleton of operations and leave the details to be implemented by the child classes.
+The overall structure and sequence of the algorithm is preserved by the parent class.